-There are a few things in the world as precious as old pictures with large sentimental value.
+Few things in the world are as precious as old pictures with large sentimental value.
 They help us relive joyful moments over and over again, regardless of their age.
 Unfortunately, the restrictive shades of black and white can often prevent us from fully appreciating them.

-In order to nullify the negative effects of aging, image colorization was introduced.
+To nullify the negative effects of aging, image colorization was introduced.
 This method essentially breathes new life into the pictures, helping us visualize and refresh the memory of that particular event.
 While this was significantly harder to execute in its early stages of development, it has since become virtually automatic.
-With a large number of available tools to colorize black and white photos, it can be hard to pick just one.
-The following ten are some of the best of the bunch – read on to find out why.
+With many available tools to colorize black-and-white photos, it can be hard to pick just one.
+The following ten are some of the best of the bunch - read on to find out why.

-If you’re a fan of hands-free methods, Image Colorizer is as automated as they get.
+If you're a fan of hands-free methods, Image Colorizer is as automated as possible.
 This AI-based utility does all the hard work directly from its website without any sketchy downloads.
-Even though the machine learning algorithms analyze the image pixel by pixel, the whole process lasts no more than a few seconds.
-The self-explanatory interface means that anyone can use it with ease, regardless of their technological literacy.
+Even though the machine learning algorithms analyze the image pixel by pixel, the process lasts only a few seconds.
+The self-explanatory interface means anyone can easily use it, regardless of technological literacy.
 Image Colorizer is a FREE online tool, so you don’t need to worry about being charged.
-In addition, there is a downloadable app for both Android and iOS to maximize your time savings.
-Thus, this is a perfect tool to colorize black and white photos.
+In addition, there is a downloadable app for Android and iOS to maximize your time savings.
+Thus, this is a perfect tool for colorizing black-and-white photos.

 - Drag & drop/upload the image(s).

 - Press the "Download" button and save the resulting image.

 + Quick & easy to use

 + Supports images of large size and resolution

 + Proper security measurements in place